roycenainoa/roycenainoa.github.io/essays/into-the-world-of-javascript.md

 ---
 layout: essay
 type: essay
-title: "Into the world of Javascript"
+title: "Into the World of Javascript"
 # All dates must be YYYY-MM-DD format!
 date: 2024-01-17
 published: true